Why are we called Wivenhoe?

 In March, 1992, the wharf at the upstream shipyard closed.
 Meantime, at the downstream site of Cook’s shipyard the National Rivers Authority constructed a Flood Surge Barrier to prevent the sort of flood that the Town experienced in 1953.
 A total of 400 houses have now been built on these two sites and that have transformed the water front.

 There are around 7,600 Wivenhovians now, with another 2,400 living on the University campus at the north end of Wivenhoe.
-The social needs of Wivenhoe residents are catered for by seven public houses (where once there were 21), four wine bars and places to eat, four churches, several sporting organizations with club facilities, three primary schools, and a very large number of clubs, societies and organisations to make up our energetic and lively community of Wivenhoe.
+The social needs of Wivenhoe residents are catered for by six public houses (where once there were 21 around 1900), four wine bars and places to eat, four churches, several sporting organizations with club facilities, three primary schools, and a very large number of clubs, societies and organisations to make up our energetic and lively community of Wivenhoe.

 The Wivenhoe of today is very different to that of Wivenhoe even 50 years ago.
 It is now a much larger community with the local population having trebled in size during that period.
 Changes in living standards and technology have all had a tremendous impact.
 Yet, the Wivenhoe of today has these roots which go back 1,000 years to when people were first recorded as having lived here.
 There is a lot of history to explore.